VoxelSensors/vxs_sensor_ros2/README.md

 ### Setting up the workspace directories

-First, create the appropriate workspace directories (if not there yet; if present, skip to the build section).
+First, create the appropriate workspace directories (if not there yet; if present, skip to the next section).
 In the home directory of the Ubuntu host (or someplace else if on Windows),

 ``cd ~``